drupalprojects/memcache/README.txt

 PROBLEM:
  Error:
   Failed to load required file memcache/dmemcache.inc
+ Or:
+ cache_backends not properly configured in settings.php, failed to load required file memcache.inc

 SOLUTION:
 You need to enable memcache in settings.php.
 Search for "Example 1" above